zerozedsc/real-time-raman-spectral-classifier-with-gui/utils.md

 - **Recent Projects:**
     Scans the `projects/` directory to provide a list of recently modified projects for the HomePage.

+## Code Quality Notes

+This module follows strict code quality standards:
+- **No Debug Prints**: All debug statements have been removed in favor of proper logging
+- **Clean Imports**: Only necessary imports are retained
+- **Optimized Functions**: Unused utility functions have been removed to maintain lean architecture
+- **Global State Management**: Centralized management of application-wide instances for consistent state

 ## Helper Functions